allamand/katacoda-scenarios/docker-course/lb-docker-services/step2.md

 we just saw how we can use Traefik to leverage **Path** based routing mechanisms.

-Try no to uses traefik with a **Host** based routing mechanism (routing based on the requested Domain Name)...
+Try know to uses traefik with a **Host** based routing mechanism (routing based on the requested Domain Name)...